Overview Of Birth Defect – Myelomeningocele

 Exams & Tests

-Prenatal screening helps detect this condition in utero.
-A blood test, the quadruple screen, is done to test for myelomeningocele, Down syndrome, and other congenital diseases in the fetus.
-Women carrying a baby with spina bifida will have an increased level of maternal alpha fetoprotein (AFP).
+Prenatal screening can help detect this condition.
+During the second trimester, pregnant women can have a blood test called the quadruple screen.
+This test screens for myelomeningocele, Down syndrome, and other congenital diseases in the baby.
+Most women carrying a baby with spina bifida will have an increased level of a protein called maternal alpha fetoprotein (AFP).

 Treatment Of Birth Defect – Myelomeningocele

-Children with spina bifida defects will need lifelong treatment due to problems resulting from damage to the spinal cord and spinal nerves.
-Treatments include:
+Most children will need lifelong treatment for problems that result from damage to the spinal cord and spinal nerves.